Home

 </rule>

-The rationale: 100205 fires on the rogue server’s own startup log line, but a defender wants confirmation from an independent source that the listener is actually visible to the kernel. ss -lntpu provides that confirmation.
+The rationale: 100205 fires on the rogue server’s own startup log line, but a defender wants confirmation from an independent source that the listener is actually visible to the kernel.
+The ss snapshot provides that confirmation — any loopback TCP listener owned by node/python3/npx is a strong rogue indicator, because legitimate MCP servers speak stdio and don’t bind a port.
 Two independent signals cross-checking one event is the difference between an alert that’s worth waking someone for and one that isn’t.

 LLM-provider egress (100230)

 100230 is informational.
-It fires on any ss_egress row with a peer addr in the well-known LLM-provider IP set: Anthropic, OpenAI, Google Gemini, Cohere, Mistral.
-Level 5 — too low to alert on, but high enough to make a “developers talking to LLM provider X over the last N days” Wazuh dashboard query trivial.
+It fires on any ss_egress row from a node/python3/npx process to a peer addr in the well-known LLM-provider IP set (Anthropic, OpenAI, Google Gemini, Cohere, Mistral) on port 443.
+Level 6 — too low to page on, but high enough to make a “developers talking to LLM provider X over the last N days” Wazuh dashboard query trivial.

 The chain rule (100240)